 Moving on to the Macy’s (Formerly Foley’s) wing, we see that the vacant space used for a cart display in Northwest Mall is part of Palais Royal.
 The oldest maps I could find support the idea that this was always part of Palais Royal, and the stores were “carved out” at Northwest.

 Cheap, is not really how I would describe this mall.
 There is an abundance of independently owned shops, along with two discounters Burlington, and DD’s discounts.
 Most independent shops are specialty shops, as opposed to bargain or outlet stores.

-What’s a Mall without a good map?
+What’s a mall without a good map?
 Lost!
 “Jokes” aside, I put this in to try to help orientate my readers.
-We’re between the A and B sections head towards Macy’s.
+We’re between the A and B sections heading towards Macy’s.

 Turning to the right towards Entrance B, we find Zales which has been in the mall since it opened.
 Although it has moved.
-Another thing to note about this photo, is that while Zale’s has their own security the mall is well patrolled.
+Another thing to note about this photo is that while Zale’s has their own security, even though the mall is already well patrolled.
 I saw at least 3 officers inside, and one outside with multiple security vehicles.

 To the side of the B entrance, is another shared element between the two malls.
 Originally this was a pet store in both malls.
 Although it seems they were independent of each other.
 The Almeda version was known as Docktor’s Pets.

 Heading back towards Macy’s you can see what I mentioned earlier about specialty shops.
 Northwest Mall thrived for a while on smaller, generally independent stores like these.